RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: Experiments

 \subsubsection{VLM Evaluation}

-We compare our models against state-of-the-art vision encoders: OpenAI-CLIP~\cite{radford2021learningtransferablevisualmodels}, AM-RADIO-H~\cite{ranzinger2024amradioagglomerativevisionfoundation} and SigLIP-SO400M~\cite{zhai2023sigmoidlosslanguageimage}.
+We compare our models against state-of-the-art vision encoders: OpenAI-CLIP~\cite{radford2021learningtransferablevisualmodels}, RADIOv2.1-H and SigLIP-SO400M~\cite{zhai2023sigmoidlosslanguageimage}.
 We pair the vision encoders with MN-Minitron-8B~\cite{sreenivas2024llmpruningdistillationpractice} and train them in VILA~\cite{lin2023vila} using the LLaVA1.6~\cite{liu2024llavanext} data mixture.
 For all vision encoders, we use Token Merging to compress the visual features to 196 tokens in order to ensure a fixed cost to the Language Model.
 We report results in Table~\ref{tab:vlm-vision-encoder-comparison-summary}.
-We observe that RADIO-AMP models consistently exceed the accuracy of other vision encoders.
+We observe that RADIOv2.5 models consistently exceed the accuracy of other vision encoders.